miguelgoncalv/Trip2Share-final/README.md

 Use the trip planning feature to create a new travel plan or join an existing one.
 Connect with other travelers using our real-time chat feature.
 Share and receive travel tips, recommendations, and experiences.
-Contributing
-Contributions to Trip2Share are welcome!
-To contribute:

-Fork the repository.
-Create a new branch for your feature (git checkout -b feature/AmazingFeature).
-Commit your changes (git commit -am 'Add some AmazingFeature').
-Push to the branch (git push origin feature/AmazingFeature).
-Open a pull request.
 Authors
 Miguel Goncalves - miguelicm34@gmail.com
-License
-This project is licensed under the MIT License - see the LICENSE file for details.

 Acknowledgments
 Thanks to all the solo travelers who shared their stories and inspired this project.